marsfoundation/spark-interface/README.md

 For ease of use:

-- the DNS of [https://staging.sparkprotocol.io](https://staging.sparkprotocol.io) will always point to the latest main IPFS hash with all networks enabled
-- the DNS of [https://app.sparkprotocol.io](https://app.sparkprotocol.io) will always point to the latest main IPFS hash with disabled test networks
+- the DNS of [https://app.sparkprotocol.io](https://app.sparkprotocol.io) will always point to the latest `spark` IPFS hash with disabled test networks

 ### Troubleshooting